kopalsoni/PyQt-Login_Signup_Firebase/README.md

 #### Note:
 * The .ui files were created in Qt designer to add elements and their styling.
-* The bakcend functioning was defined in Python (main.py)
+* The backend functioning was defined in Python (main.py)

 Login             |  Signup
 :----------------:|:----------------: